whiteribbonalliance/WRA-Chatbot-Open-Source-Kit/README.md

 ## Dashboards showing the campaign results

 ![dashboard-example](dashboard-example.png)
 The project also implements a dashboard for reports, to see detailed results of campaigns as an extension of the analytic capabilities of the system.
 These reports show  how users interacted.
-They also tell us about the types of people who interacted with the chatbot and how they response about the survey questions.
+They also tell us about the types of people who interacted with the chatbot and how their responses about the survey questions.
 This information helps the team understand the campaigns.
 The dashboards also let the team compare different campaigns to see which ones are more successful with the audience.

 You can take on the role of a developer and create your own reports using data from the [TextIt API](https://textit.com/api/v2/explorer/).
 This allows you to tailor the analysis to your specific needs and gain unique insights into the campaign's performance.
-For mos information visit these sites:
+For most information, visit these sites:

 [https://whatyoungpeoplewant.whiteribbonalliance.org/en](https://whatyoungpeoplewant.whiteribbonalliance.org/en)
 [https://wypw.1point8b.org/en](https://wypw.1point8b.org/en)